Farewell (Gil Evans album)

-Farewell is a live album by jazz composer, arranger, conductor and pianist Gil Evans which was released posthumously to address for the deceased.
-This album was recorded by King Records (Japan) in New York in 1986 featuring Evans with his Monday Night Orchestra which included Hamiet Bluiett, Bill Evans, and Johnny Coles and originally released in Japan on the King label.
+Farewell is a 1986 live album by jazz composer, arranger, conductor and pianist Gil Evans which was released posthumously.
+It was recorded by King Records (Japan) in New York in 1986 featuring Evans with his Monday Night Orchestra which included Hamiet Bluiett, Bill Evans and Johnny Coles, and originally released in Japan on the King label.

 Reception

 Allmusic awarded the album 3 stars stating "The Gil Evans Monday Night orchestra ripped through the four cuts on this '86 session, often at a torrid pace.
 Even when they slowed things down, the solos were often done at fever-pitch levels".